-The functional currency of the Trust is the euro in accordance with ASC 830, Foreign Currency Translation.
+The functional currency of the Trust is the Canadian Dollar in accordance with ASC 830, Foreign Currency Translation.

 ITEM 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-Except as described above with respect to fluctuations in the USD/euro exchange rate and changes in the nominal annual interest rate paid by the Depository on euro held by the Trust, the Trust is not subject to market risk.
+Except as described above with respect to fluctuations in the Canadian Dollar/USD exchange rate and changes in the nominal annual interest rate paid by the Depository on Canadian Dollars held by the Trust, the Trust is not subject to market risk.
 The Trust does not hold securities and does not invest in derivative instruments.

 ITEM 8.
-FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA.
+FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA